ISISComputingGroup/ibex_developers_manual/Training-Instrument-Scientists-in-IBEX.md

 * Book CR16 & CR17 via Outlook.
 These rooms are heavily used, so you need to book early to get the dates you want.
 * Contact Facilities IT to arrange to have laptops made available to the training delegates.
 You will also need to coordinate with Facilities IT to get IBEX & genie_python installed on each laptop.

+To do it remotely
+* Ask Chris MS to create some virtual machines and install a training system on them as below
+* If you do not have enough VMs then ask users to use IDAAS to log in to DEMO (test that you can do this first).
+Make sure that you make people aware that this means they may be "fighting" over the same server.
+* Contact the participants and let them know how to log in to these machines

 ### Review the training course materials
 Make sure you review the training course materials.
 Have any new features been added to IBEX or genie_python that might require a change to the course content or are their training tickets on the backlog which should be considered?  if so, update the course.
 It is a good idea to run through the course materials even if there have been no significant changes - just to re-familiarise yourself with the course contents.